Jeana Yeager: Round-the-world flight

 Yeager and Dick Rutan decided to attempt to fly around the world without refueling.
 They formed Voyager Aircraft, Inc., and Burt Rutan began designing the aircraft.
-Initially unable to find a commercial sponsor, Yeager started the Voyager Impressive People (VIP) program which became the major source of money to build, test, and fly the aircraft.
+Unable to find a commercial sponsor, Yeager created the Voyager Impressive People (VIP) program which became the major source of money to build, test, and fly the aircraft.
 By mid-1986, Voyager was ready for the flight.
 Yeager flew as co-pilot on the 216-hour flight and set a world absolute distance record.
 This was the first time a woman had been listed in an absolute category.

 Dick Rutan and Voyager sued Yeager in 1995, alleging that she had misappropriated memorabilia and funds from Voyager.
 The lawsuit was dropped in 1996.